• Facebook

 For many years I developed marketing for Avis, a commodity brand in the rental car industry.
 Way before I arrived, an ad agency famously took a risk and used the companies’ number two market share position to develop the “We Try Harder” tagline.

-During my tenure at the company the Avis logo was consistently ranked as one of the top ten most recognized logos in the world.
+During my tenure at the company, the Avis logo was consistently ranked as one of the top ten most recognized logos in the world.
 That gave the company a great advantage.

 The Avis marketing team continually sought out new customer segments.
 This helped to position our products and services in the launch and growth stage of the product life cycle.

-When AVIS was employee owned, for a 10 year period, we had a great time touting the fact the we try harder because We Own The Place.
+When AVIS was employee owned, for a 10 year period, we had a great time touting the fact that we try harder because We Own The Place.
 The strategy boosted employee morale, customers rooted for our success and competitors couldn’t match the message.

-In the rental car industry profit margins are low.
+In the rental car industry, profit margins are low.
 Through aggressively working every marketing partnership, launching new products, and providing the highest level of service to business and leisure customers, AVIS steadily increased volume to achieve financial success for all.

 The Operations team focused on controlling internal costs and maintaining high productivity standards.
-In a commodity business this is the recipe for success.
+In a commodity business, this is the recipe for success.

 If you can develop a simple logo that communicates the efforts of the team to bring the customers low price and great service, a marketers’ job is half done.